 Slips, Trips, & Falls

 An unsuspecting employee may slip on a banana peel like old-school cartoons and slide themselves right into your physical therapy office.
 Bad lighting, slippery floors, loose flooring, and badly place objects can cause a worker to take a tumble.
+That’s why trips, slips, and falls are some of the most common workplace injuries.
 Physical therapists are always there to rehabilitate injured workers so that they can heal and return back to work.
 (Clumsy workers are a gold mine for the rehab services racket.)

 Repetitive Motion Injuries